tianocore-docs/edk2-GettingStartedGuideforStandaloneMMonX86Systems/2_smm_to_mm_porting_guide.md

 ## 2.1 Porting Design Overview

-This section provides instructions on how to convert traditional SMM drivers to MM drivers.
+This section provides instructions on how to convert traditional SMM drivers to MM drivers on X86 systems.
 A traditional SMM driver may need to be split into one or more drivers when transitioning to a Standalone MM driver:

 1. **PEI/DXE Driver**: If the traditional SMM driver contains non-MM initialization code:
    - The PEI driver can be used to either unblock memory or prepare required data for runtime code and pass the data via HOB or Comm PPI/Protocol.